These vegan caramelized onion crostini are a sophisticated party snack everyone will adore!

 - Meanwhile, place the baguette slices on a baking sheet in a single layer and lightly drizzle with olive oil oil.
 Bake until lightly golden, 8 to 10 minutes.

 - Finish the ricotta.
 Drain the cashews and place in a food processor or Vitamix.
 Add the lemon juice, miso, garlic, and salt.
 Pulse until everything is broken down.
-Add 1/4 cup water and continue pureeing until the mixture is creamy and homogeneous but not totally smooth (it should resemble ricotta, basically).
-Taste and adjust the seasonings if needed.
+Add 1/4 cup water and continue pureeing until the mixture is creamy.
+Taste and adjust the seasonings, if needed.

 - To assemble, spread about 2 teaspoons ricotta on each toast and top with a heap of onions.
 Serve immediately.